 We discussed the outcome of the actuarial analysis with the internal and external actuaries and the actuarial function holder.
-Specific attention was paid to mortality and future expenses in respect of the life insurance business.
-We verified that the estimate was based on the accurate actuarial mortality tables.
+Specific attention was paid to claims arising from disability, illness and the impact of recovery rate on these claims.
 We determined that management's assumptions were based upon available audit evidence and found the assumptions used to be reasonable.